pwt/docker-airconnect-arm/README.md

 ### AirCast support

-Although this Docker image is primarily targeted and optimised for Sonos environments, it's possible to include in addition the `aircast-arm` service, providing AirPlay capabilities for ChromeCast-enabled devices.
+Although this Docker image is primarily targeted and optimised for Sonos environments, it's possible to include in addition the `aircast-arm` service, providing AirPlay capabilities for ChromeCast devices.
 To enable AirCast in your container, set the environment variable `INCLUDE_AIRCAST=TRUE` when starting the container.
 See the usage example below.

 ## Platforms

 The image has been tested on the following Raspberry Pi models:

+* Raspberry Pi Model B Rev 2 (000f)
 * Raspberry Pi Zero W Rev 1.1 (90000c1)
 * Raspberry Pi 3 Model B Rev 1.2 (a02082)
 * Raspberry Pi 3 Model B Plus Rev 1.3 (a020d3)